 The Big Creek Trail follows an old railroad grade, built by the Crestmont Lumber Company in the early 1900's to haul lumber out of the mountains during the logging boom.
 The trail was improved by the Civilian Conservation Corp in the early 1930s when it was converted for hiking use.

 At first the wide path climbs high above the Big Creek Campground, and away from the creek.
 After roughly 1.3 miles, however, the trail finally makes contact with the creek, and for the rest of this hike you'll never leave the sight or sounds of Big Creek.
 Wildflowers and rhododendron also line the pathway throughout this section of trail.

 As you proceed higher you may notice a boulder field off to the right of the trail.
 This is just one of the after-effects from the logging days.
 The erosion caused by stripping the mountainside of trees has exposed these underlying boulders.
 Unfortunately, logging has left many permanent scars like this throughout the Smokies.

-At just over 2 miles you'll see a hitching post on your left.
+At just over two miles you'll see a hitching post on your left.
 Continue a little bit further beyond the hitching post and you'll see a short side trail that leads to a viewing area of Mouse Creek Falls.
 Located on the far side of Big Creek, this 45-foot waterfall emerges from the dense forest to tumble over several tiers of moss covered rocks before crashing into Big Creek.
 This is an outstanding place to drop your backpack, break out the camera, and grab a snack or picnic lunch.

 If you wish to explore more of the terrain in this section of the park you'll have the option of continuing along the Big Creek Trail, past an old carriage bridge, to visit Walnut Bottom, the site of an old logging camp.
 Walnut Bottom, now known for its exceptional displays of spring wildflowers, is located just past Backcountry Campsite 37, and requires a hike of another 3 miles beyond Mouse Creek Falls.